nibble0101/HTML-Codes/README.md

 # HTML-Codes
 Simple web app which generates HTML codes.
 It was built using vanilla JavaScript, CSS and HTML.
-The prject is hosted live [Here]()
+The prject is hosted live [Here](https://htmlcodegenerator.netlify.app/).